An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Introduction

-When assessing a person's behavior based on their interaction cues, humans look at factors such as the intensity of expression, context and how frequently the behavior is observed \citep{baucom2011observed}.
-The latter two imply that an appropriately long window is used to observe the cues before making a judgment about the behavior; for lexical cues, we measure the length of this observation window in terms of the number of words spoken.
 While some behaviors can be assessed based on short-duration cues, others require observations along longer time-scales.
-For example, one can sense that a person is \textit{Angry} if they say something as brief as \dq{Shut up!}, but it is difficult to judge whether they are \textit{Engaged} in a discussion or not unless a longer and more involved conversation is carried out.
+For example, one can sense that a person is \textit{Angry} if they say something as brief as \dq{Shut up!}, but it is difficult to judge whether they are \textit{Engaged} in a discussion unless a longer and more involved conversation is observed.
 Based on this, it is intuitive to expect that evaluating different behaviors would require different observation window lengths.
-Such associations have been exhibited by humans when judging human characteristics such as personality traits \citep{blackman1998effect}, non-verbal behaviors \citep{murphy2018predictive} and group dynamics \citep{satterstrom2019thin}.
+Such associations have been exhibited by humans when judging characteristics such as personality traits \citep{blackman1998effect}, non-verbal behaviors \citep{murphy2018predictive} and group dynamics \citep{satterstrom2019thin}.